Navigators Help Cancer Patients Avoid ‘Financial Toxicity’

-A report for the President's Cancer Panel concluded innovative drugs offer new hope for patients to achieve long-term remissions—even cures—but virtually all new cancer drugs enter the market with a price tag that exceeds $100,000 per year and, increasingly, much higher.
+A 2018 report for the President's Cancer Panel concluded innovative drugs offer new hope for patients to achieve long-term remissions — even cures — but virtually all new cancer drugs enter the market with a price tag that exceeds $100,000 per year and, increasingly, much higher.
 More and more patients are taking these novel drugs for months or even years.

-Tom Cox who directs OSF HealthCare Cancer Support Services at OSF Saint Francis Medical Center in Peoria says one of the questions heard most often is, 'How am I going to pay for this?'
+Tom Cox, who directs OSF HealthCare Saint Francis Medical Center Cancer Support Services in Peoria, Illinois, says one of the questions he hears most often from patients is, “How am I going to pay for this?”

-“Where concerns over finances affect their response to treatment, whether they will even seek treatment, whether they will take their medications.
-Sometimes people do not because of the stress of worrying about how they’re going to pay for treatment.”
+“Where concerns over finances affect their response to treatment, whether they will even seek treatment, whether they will take their medications – sometimes people do not (continue care) because of the stress of worrying about how they’re going to pay for treatment.”

-Even with insurance, facing cancer treatment costs can be daunting.
-One study found nearly half of all insured cancer patients bear a significant or catastrophic financial burden.
-Insurance broker and cancer patient Paul Barbary of Alton, featured in an earlier OSF Newsroom story about immunotherapy, said he is so thankful he has great insurance because the cost of his treatments are as much as $50,000 each.
-Barbary will speak at next weekend's American Cancer Society Relay For Life of Riverbend.
-He's doing well both physically and financially but not all cancer patients are in that position.
+Even with insurance, facing the cost of cancer treatment can be daunting.
+Research indicates nearly half of all insured cancer patients bear a significant or catastrophic financial burden.
+Insurance broker and cancer survivor Paul Barbary of Alton, featured in an earlier OSF Newsroom story about immunotherapy, said he is thankful he had great insurance because the cost of his treatments was as much as $50,000 each.
+Barbary is doing well both physically and financially, but not all cancer patients are in that position.

 Cox says financial navigation is only one part, but a critically important piece, of the support services OSF provides to cancer patients.

 “We offer things like psycho-social support and dietetics and navigation, cancer rehab … that type of thing.
-But, often times with people, the big barrier from experience, seeing all of that support, is concerns about finances and that kind of takes over their life and we want to give them assistance to help them take that worry off of the plate,” he shared.
+But, oftentimes with people, the big barrier from experience, seeing all of that support, is concerns about finances, and that kind of takes over their life, and we want to give them assistance to help them take that worry off of the plate,” he explains.